Low-angle view of people walking in a city, symbolising unity and collective action, related to key facts about group litigation for seeking justice.

 7. Length of time: Understanding the timeline

 Group litigation cases can take longer to resolve than individual claims.
 This is because organising a large group, gathering evidence, and navigating the legal process for multiple claimants can be complex.
-It’s common for these cases to take several years to conclude, particularly if the defendant contests the claims.
-While this might seem like a long time, the advantage of group litigation is that it often offers a greater chance of success.

-You should be prepared for the potential time commitment.
-However, despite the length of the process, your involvement is likely to be minimal.
 After providing evidence and confirming details about their situation, most claimants have limited day-to-day input or responsibilities.
 The legal team managing the case handles the bulk of the work, informing claimants of major updates and developments.
-This means you can pursue justice without any disruption to your daily life.

 8. Evidence and documentation: Why it’s crucial

-You’ll likely need evidence to support your claim when joining a group action.
+In opt-in claims, you’ll likely need evidence to support your claim when joining a group action.
 This might include proof of purchase, medical records, or other relevant documentation showing how you’ve been affected by the issue.
-This evidence helps prove your claim and may help strengthen your case.
-Your solicitor will guide you through the process of gathering and submitting evidence.

 Law firms working on group actions may also engage external experts and barristers to build a strong, evidence-based case.
 These specialists will provide evidence and testimony to support your claim and maximise your chance of a successful outcome.